-The Executive Chairman Mr Ryan ceased carrying out the roles of Chairman and Managing Director in March 2013.
-The Board acknowledges the recommendation of the ASX Corporate Governance Council that the Chairman and Managing Director roles should not be exercised by the same individual and have appointed Mr Herceg as Independent Chairman.
-The position of Managing Director is currently vacant.
-While CMI has strong managers in both its Electrical and TJM divisions, there is still scope to appoint a chief executive overseeing both businesses and having primary responsibility for implementing the strategic direction set by the board.
-The company expects to make an appointment to this role in the near future.
+The Executive Chairman Mr Andrew Buckley was appointed in April 2014.
+The Board acknowledges the recommendation of the ASX Corporate Governance Council that the Chairman and Managing Director roles should not be exercised by the same individual, but considers in the medium-term, that CMI has strong managers in both its Electrical and TJM divisions and the long-standing experience of Mr Buckley in relation to a Managing Director role and acquisitions make it appropriate for him to carry out the functions of both roles.
+There is still scope to appoint a chief executive overseeing both businesses in the future.